 8. Email List

 It could be due to the holiday season or the audience you’re targeting.
 When competition is high, it’s more difficult to have success with ads.
 The CPM measures the cost per 1,000 impressions.
-It's a good metric to evaluate competition level and costs to reach your audience. may double or triple, meaning it costs significantly more to reach your audience.
+It's a good metric to evaluate competition level and costs to reach your audience.
+More may double or triple, meaning it costs significantly more to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More your audience.

 Do you roll with Facebook bidding defaults, or do you use manual bidding?
 Your choice will impact ad distribution.